wkolowski/Type-Theory-Wishlist/README.md

 Now the definition is ok, because we explicitly mark the fact that it uses the first-match semantics.

+Note that allowing overlapping patterns has some deep metatheoretical consequences, namely that definitions by pattern matching can no longer be translated into definitions with eliminators.
+However, we consider this price to be worth paying.

 Papers:
 - [Overlapping and Order-Independent Patterns: Definitional Equality for All](https://link.springer.com/content/pdf/10.1007%2F978-3-642-54833-8_6.pdf).